Lectionary 187: History

+The earliest history of the manuscript is unknown.
 The codex was likely written in the eastern Mediterranean.
 It was presented by Henry Howard, 6th Duke of Norfolk, to the Royal Society in London in 1667.
 In 1831, it was bought from the Royal Society in London along with 549 Arundel manuscripts, and transferred to the British Museum.
 It was rebound in 1897.

-The manuscript was examined by textual critic Bloomfield.
+The manuscript was examined by textual critic Samuel Thomas Bloomfield.
 Biblical scholar Caspar René Gregory saw the manuscript in 1883.
-It was added to the list of New Testament manuscripts by Scrivener (as 256), and Gregory later included it in his widely popular list (as 187).
+It was added to the list of New Testament manuscripts by Scrivener (as 256), and Gregory later included it in his list as ℓ187.
 The textual variants in the codex have some sporadic citations in critical editions of the Greek New Testament.
 It is usually dated to the 13th century, and sometimes to the 12th century.

-The codex is currently located in the British Library (shelf number MS Arundel 536) in London.
+The codex is currently located in the British Library (shelf number MS Arundel 536) in London, England.